Cloud security

 The first step in securing a cloud environment is understanding critical security threats.
 Here are some of the most important cloud application security risks to factor into security planning.

-• Misconfigured cloud apps – Gartner reports that as many as 99% of cloud security issues are due to client error.
+• Misconfigured cloud apps – Gartner has noted that through 2025, 99% of cloud security failures will be the customer’s responsibility.
 Cloud deployments are complex, and teams must manage a range of application configurations.
 Every SaaS app requires access controls and processes to guard against shadow IT.
 Getting app configurations right is essential.

 • Account hijacking – Malicious attackers can hijack user accounts and infiltrate cloud-hosted apps.
 Account hijacking tends to result from poor password hygiene and credential exposure.
 Security teams must enforce strong password policies.
 Password managers make life easier for workers.
 Encryption keeps credentials private and secure.